nginx/unit-docs/source/howto/docker.rst

 .. subs-code-block:: docker

-   # keep our base image as specific as possible
+   # Keep our base image as specific as possible.
    FROM nginx/unit:|version|-node15

-   # same as "working_directory" in config.json
+   # Same as "working_directory" in config.json.
    COPY myapp/app.js /www/

-   # port used by the listener in config.json
+   # Port used by the listener in config.json.
    EXPOSE 8080

 When you start a container based on this image, mount the :file:`config.json`